aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 Just remember to bootstrap those accounts as well.

 > [!WARNING]
-> Always remove the account numbers and emails those edited files before sharing them (pushing to a public repo).
+> Always remove the account numbers and emails from those edited files before sharing them (pushing to a public repo).

 **Project deployment**